MisterAce/proseformat/README.md

 ## Paragraphs

 ProseFormat formats each paragraph separately.
-It tries to fit as many words in a particular line, possibly hoisting words from subsequent lines of a paragraph.
+It tries to fit as many words in a particular line not exceeding the width, possibly hoisting words from subsequent lines of a paragraph.
 Paragraphs are separated by an empty line.
 Thus, your source text should already be separated into paragraphs.
 The first line of a paragraph defines the indent all paragraph lines will have after formatting.

 ## Bulleted Lists